GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-A1/README.md

 =============================================================

-This is a Google Colab/Jupyter Notebook for (one possible scheme in) developing an IMAGINATION PROXIA when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
+This is a Google Colab/Jupyter Notebook for (one possible scheme in) developing an IMAGINATION PROXIA when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0 ™ is part of MAGNETRON ™ TECHNOLOGY).
 The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA.
 This IMAGINATION PROXIA utilized View Synthesis.
 Definition of View synthesis: given an input image, synthesizing new images of the same object or scene observed from arbitrary viewpoints.

 USAGE:

 e.g On an **ASTRAL MINDCLOUD** this **PROXIA** can be used to process **INFORMATION** sent to it from an **INSTINCTIVE MIND PROXIA/MINDCLOUD** (OBJECT DETECTION).
 So for example if the ROBOT encounters an intersting photograph or it sees a location from a particular angle it can take a photograph and then reconstruct the scene virtually from the photograph to better understand the layout of the environment or even what it would be like for a human to be there.
+ARTIFICIAL INTELLIGENCE 2.0 ™ ROBOTS can synthesize new views of places they cannot access but can see from particular angles (very useful).

 e.g **DREAMING**: IMAGINATION PROXIAS CAN BE USED BY THE ROBOTS TO "DREAM".
 BY DREAMING I MEAN WHEN THE ROBOT IS IN HIBERNATION/SLEEP MODE IT CAN STILL PROCESS INFORMATION ABOUT THE OUTSIDE WORLD ON A LIMITED BASIS. **ARTIFICIAL INTELLIGENCE 2.0 **™ ROBOTS CAN EXPLORE SCENES THEY ENCOUNTERED DURING THE DAY WHILE HIBERNATING/SLEEP MODE.